bjogart/logaine-lorestar/_posts/2024-01-25-meet-the-keep.md

   Attack, Defense, Morale, Command, and _very_ experienced units can even make more attacks in a single turn.

-  Experience, here, does mean the kind you get from real situation.
+  Experience means the kind you get from real situations.
-  Training drills will not improve it; only battles will.
+  Training drills will not improve it;
+  only battles do.
   A unit must survive a certain number of battles before they qualify for that improved experience moniker.
   Once they are qualified,